vandana28/anagram-application/README.md

 - I used the Redis key-value store to store the words of the dictionaries as keys in Redis.
 Redis is simple to set up and it stores data as key-values pairs as large as 512 MB.
 Being an in-memory database, data retrieval is much faster than an relational database.
 Additionally, the problem statement permitted the usage of large amounts of memory and Redis was the perfect choice for this project.
 Moreover, Redis doesn’t require a schema to be set up.
 Redis works well for this project but could be too big of a tradeoff for large applications.

-- Used the NLTK's Parts of a speech tagger to detect whether or not a word is a proper noun.
-A proper noun doesn't nescessarily have to start with a capital letter.
-NLTK's POS tagger tags proper nouns as NNP.
-This is an efficient method to filter out proper nouns from the list of redis keys.
+- I additionally used the NLTK's Parts of a speech tagger to detect whether or not a word is a proper noun.
+The package tags a word with 'NNP' if it is a proper noun.
+This is essential because non-proper nouns can be stored with a capital letter in the file.
+Additionally, words such as 'Alphonsine' and 'Canberra' weren't detected as proper nouns by NLTK's POS tagger.
+POS tagger works well with sentences and phrases since it takes into consideration the word that are located before and after the current word.
+Moreover, it apply rules to eliminate certain tags for a word based on its context.Even though the keys in
+Redis aren't sentences, the POS tagger is an efficient method to filter out proper nouns from the list of redis keys.

 ## Installations and Running the server